omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

     - see profile view as example
     - class based views take this into account with the models get_aboslute_url
 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date
-- wicd.objects.filter(dates_to_be_completed=instance, date_completed__gte=now).earliest('date_completed')
+- Date.objects.filter(dates_to_be_completed=instance, date_completed__gte=now).earliest('date_completed')
-  - gives wicd object that is the earliest date from datestobecompleted from instance that also has date gte now
+  - gives date object that is the earliest date from datestobecompleted from instance that also has date gte now
 - can't get rid of distinct on user_page filters for future/recent/past workouts
   - if removed it will list every workout over and over again based on the number of dates it has in the future/recent/past but they will be ordered based on their youngest/oldest dates only.
   - not necessary anyway

 ## Functionality to add:
+- create profanity filter for creating workouts but not results
+  - just like movement tags, create function to search for words in workout_text or scaling description
+    - if words are found. delete that workout and give popup saying why
+      - Popup: "This workout was removed from the database for adult language: (list of words used).
+Please refrain from using this language in your workout descriptions"
+- create vote count for base workout
+  - users can vote up someone elses user created workout if they downloaded it.
+    - after a workout gains enough votes, it shows up in regular database searches.
+  - write functions to increase vote count from instance
 - ?create warning on user_created workouts list that these workouts have not been vetted for their programming?
 - create dropdown filter for where workouts came from (users, mainsite, comptrain etc.)
 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
-- break future workouts into days/this week so I can seperate better on template.
-  - requires adding more view filters likely and breaking them into future_tomorrow, future_nextweek etc.
 - add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
   - all crossfit mainsite workouts are both
   - ?could possibly do it just like movement tags instead of create a field?